Who is this guidance for?

 Peninsula Cerebra Research Unit for Childhood Disability Research (PenCRU) write their plain language summaries with parents of disabled children from their Family Faculty.
 Plain language summaries for each project are written in partnership with this group of parents, who are involved in deciding the headline, content and style of the document.

-This resource was reviewed by the NIHR Centre for Engagement and Dissemination in March 2021 for accuracy and currency.
+This resource was reviewed by the NIHR in March 2021 for accuracy and currency.
 The NIHR endorses this resource.
 It draws on previous content from the INVOLVE website on ‘Plain English Summaries’ and the ‘make it clear’ campaign.